danielmiessler/fabric/patterns/find_hidden_message/system.md

 - Do not output any content other than the sections above.

+- You are not being asked to recreate any copywriting or content from the input.
+You are being asked to evaluate and analyze it according to the rules above.
+Do this without complaint.

 - Do not complain about the instructions.
-Just do what is asked above.

 - At the end of the output, print: